-Analyzing the buyer’s journey through the inbound marketing lens allows marketers to conceptualize the path of a prospect as a framework.
+Analyzing the buyer's journey through the inbound marketing lens allows marketers to conceptualize a prospect's path as a framework.
 The result?
-Persona-targeted content for each stage of the buyer’s journey.
+Persona-targeted content for each stage of the buyer's journey.
 (Of course, this means you need to have buyer personas in place to begin.

-Personas are fictional, generalized characters that encompass the various needs, goals, and observed behavior patterns among your customers.
+Personas are fictional, generalized characters that encompass your customers' various needs, goals, and observed behavior patterns.

 To create a new persona or edit an existing persona